If God Forgives the Fallen, Why Am I Still Waiting?

 mere jaisā patita na, goviṁda rādhe । tere jaisā pāvana na, pāvana banā de ॥

-“O Govind Radhe !
-There is no jeev more fallen than I and there is no personality as pure as You.
-So, please purify me by your grace."
+“O Govind Radhe!
+There is no being more fallen than I, and there is no one as pure as You.
+So, please purify me by Your grace."

 विभत्यल्पश्रुताद् वेदो मामयं प्रहरिष्यति ।